Version 3.2

 You will need three six-sided dices (d6), and you can come at this in two different ways.

-• Use three regular d6, but make sure they are of three different colors.
-One die will be the “1st movement d6,” another die the “2nd movement d6,” and the third die the “bonus d6.”
+regular d6, but make sure they are of three different colors.
+One die will be the

-• Customize three d6 (using the tan columns below) either by applying printed stickers on each face—or by using a sharpie to add pips, cross out the extra one on each 6 face, and indicate in some way that one movement die has four black faces, while the other has a single red face.
+When you roll the dice, use the conversion column below (in purple) to determine the result you actually obtained on each die. - Customize three d6 (using the tan columns below) either by applying printed stickers on each face—or by using a sharpie to add pips, cross out the extra one on each 6 face, and indicate in some way that one movement die has four black faces, while the other has a single red face.
 Likewise, customize the bonus die in any way you see fit.

 (It is by far easier and faster to use custom dice, even if they’re just three regular d6 with sharpie marks on them.
 I highly recommend you go that route.)